duvitech/CarND-Traffic-Sign-Classifier-Project/README.md

 As a first step, I decided to convert the images to grayscale because ...

-Here is an example of a traffic sign image after grayscaling.
+Here is a visualization of a sample set of a traffic signs after grayscaling.

 ![alt text][image3]

-As a last step, I normalized the image data because ...
+As a last step, I normalized the image data because and created functions for augmenting and enhancing the images for better results.

-I decided to generate additional data because ...
+![alt text][image4]

-The difference between the original data set and the augmented data set is the following ...
+The difference between the original data set and the augmented data set is the following
+    - normalization
+    - translation
+    - scaled
+    - warped
+    - brightness adjusted

+![alt text][image5]

 ####2.
 Describe what your final model architecture looks like including model type, layers, layer sizes, connectivity, etc.) Consider including a diagram and/or table describing the final model.